-Passages such as this resonate with a broader avant-garde Soviet discourse on the machine or the object as comrade promising a politically humanist transfiguration of the inhuman.
-Endowed with a complex kind of agency, the camera-machine is no inert instrument, and though it is not anthropomorphised or eroticised in a fashion akin to Marinetti, it is still the bearer of a formal and sensory vitalityone that is incommensurably greater in potential than that of the individual if not necessarily of the collective.
-Here, there is an interesting resonance with the specific rhetorics through which Marinetti conveys the rise of that futurist composite-monster or aerial centaur.
-As Schnapp detailed, Marinetti's Technical Manifesto leans heavily on prosopopoeia, on letting the voice of the machine itself speak.
-There, Marinetti's ubiquitous and bombastic ego is relayed by the object: a propeller will dictate from on high the laws that are to govern modern poetic discourse and define the desublimated forms of individuality and subjectivity attached theretoFor Schnapp, this turns not to be a mere vanishing mediator or pretext for the intensification of the poet's voraciously centripetal and centrifugal ego, but a powerful index of the way in which Marinetti's poetry crystallises, among other things, the cognitive possibilities opened up by the experience of flight, and the way in which certain modes of organization and coordination that first arose during the early years of aviation (and, especially, military aviation) rendered thinkable forms of literary expression like those prophesied and practiced by Marinetti Leaving aside for now Schnapp's meticulous demonstration, I am struck by the need to embody an over-determined nexus of technological change, social mutation and upheaval in the forms of subjectivity through the ancient rhetorical device of the object's ventriloquism, through this dramatic humanisation of the inhuman.
-It is not accidental, one may hazard, that Vertov's own manifesto for the kino-eye, equally desirous to wage war on a previous representational habitus, should also resort to prosopopoeia, dramatising a revolution in the senses emerging from the technologies of reproduction themselves.
-In Vertov's this gesture is much more radical than in Marinetti, deposing the mastery of the artist, and indeed the very order of creation:
+Passages such as this resonate with a broader avant-garde Soviet discourse on the machine or the object as “comrade,” promising a politically humanist transfiguration of the inhuman.
+Endowed with a complex kind of agency, the camera-machine is no inert instrument, and though it is not anthropomorphized or eroticized in a fashion akin to Marinetti, it is still the bearer of a formal and sensory vitality—one that is incommensurably greater in potential than that of the individual if not necessarily of the collective.
+Here, there is an interesting resonance with the rhetoric through which Marinetti conveys the rise of that futurist composite-monster or aerial centaur.
+As Schnapp details, Marinetti's “Technical Manifesto” leans heavily on prosopopoeia, on letting the voice of the machine itself speak.
+There, Marinetti's ubiquitous and bombastic ego is relayed by the object: “a propeller will dictate from on high the laws that are to govern modern poetic discourse and define the desublimated forms of individuality and subjectivity attached thereto.”
+For Schnapp, this turns not to be a mere vanishing mediator or pretext for the intensification of the poet's voraciously centripetal and centrifugal ego, but a powerful index of the way in which Marinetti's poetry crystallizes, among other things, “the cognitive possibilities opened up by the experience of flight, and the way in which certain modes of organization and coordination that first arose during the early years of aviation (and, especially, military aviation) rendered ‘thinkable’ forms of literary expression like those prophesied and practiced by Marinetti” (“Propeller Talk,” 154).
+Leaving aside for now Schnapp's meticulous demonstration, I am struck by the need to embody an over-determined nexus of technological change, social mutation, and upheaval in the forms of subjectivity through the ancient rhetorical device of the object's ventriloquism, through this dramatic humanization of the inhuman.
+It is not accidental, one may hazard, that Vertov's own manifesto for the kino-eye, equally desirous to wage war on a previous representational habitus, should also resort to prosopopoeia, dramatizing a revolution in the senses emerging from the technologies of reproduction themselves.
+In Vertov this gesture is much more radical than in Marinetti, deposing the mastery of the artist, and indeed the very order of creation:

-I am kino-eye.
-I create a man more perfect than Adam, I create thousands of different people in accordance with preliminary blue-prints and diagrams of different kinds.
+I am kino-eye, I create a man more perfect than Adam, I create thousands of different people in accordance with preliminary blue-prints and diagrams of different kinds.

 I am kino-eye.

-From one person I take the hands, the strongest and most dextrous; from another I take the legs, the swiftest and most shapely; from a third, the most beautiful and expressive headand through montage create a new, perfect man.
+From one person I take the hands, the strongest and most dexterous; from another I take the legs, the swiftest and most shapely; from a third, the most beautiful and expressive head—and through montage I create a new, perfect man.

 I am kino-eye, I am a mechanical eye.
 I, a machine, show you the world as only I can see it.

 Now and forever, I free myself from human immobility, I am in constant motion, I draw near, then away from objects, I crawl under, I climb onto them.
-I move apace with the muzzle of a galloping horse, I plunge full speed into a crowd, I outstrip running soldiers, I fall on my back, I ascend with the airplane, I plunge and soar together with plunging and soaring bodies.
+I move apace with the muzzle of a galloping horse, I plunge full speed into a crowd, I outstrip running soldiers, I fall on my back, I ascend with an airplane, I plunge and soar together with plunging and soaring bodies.
 Now I, a camera, fling myself along their resultant, maneuvering in the chaos of movement, recording movement, starting with movements composed of the most complex combinations.
+(17)

 Promethean shame and the problem of modernism